mabevtech/keycloak-poc/README.md

  - *User login*: authorization with Authorization Code Flow, performed by **client** with no **client-backend** influence
  - *Api login*: authorization with Client Credentials Flow, performed by **client-backend** when requested by the **client**

-Unfortunately, both authorization mechanisms can't be available in parallel without exposing the secret to the **client** (front-channel):
+Unfortunately, both authorization mechanisms can't be available in parallel without exposing the secret to the **client** app (front-channel):
  - if the **client** is confidential, Keycloak expects a secret in the token endpoint, so the **client** can't authenticate the user after they typed their credentials
  - if the **client** is public, it can't use the client-credentials grant, so the **client-backend** can't call the token endpoint (at least with the default request done by AmbevTech.Keycloak.Client.Service.TokenManager) to authenticate